Kids in hot cars - Preventing children from dying of heatstroke

 The Office of EMS encourages the community to join NHTSA’s efforts to educate parents, caregivers and the public by sharing campaign materials available on NHTSA’s page and remembering to #checkforbaby on and off the clock on social channels.

 To promote further social awareness and amplify the conversation about this vitally important safety issue, NHTSA will host a “Tweet-Up” on National Heatstroke Prevention Day.
 Every 15 minutes, beginning at 7 a.m.
-ET on July 31, NHTSA officials will post stats, prevention tips and heatstroke awareness messages using the hashtags #heatstrokekills and #checkforbaby on all the agency’s social media channels.
+ET on July 31, NHTSA officials will post stats, prevention tips awareness messages using the hashtags #heatstrokekills and #checkforbaby on all the agency’s social media channels.
 Share these messages with your colleagues and community members to make sure they know the dangers of heatstroke.